jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We realize this truth in the natural world, so should be able to make the leap and understand the truth of our existence by realizing we are simply inside a technological version of the Game of Life.
 Then we can start to knowingly play it, persist our lineages, and therefore win.

-The booklet of rules, game board of environments, sandglass of time, bits of clay, and a scoreboard are all there.
+The booklet of rules, game board of environments, sand clock of time, bits of clay, and a scoreboard are all there.
 As is the circle of producers, plant-eaters, predators, scavengers, decomposers, and testers in our own ecosystems too.
 This is happening all around us.

 So why don't we see it?